refcell/montana/crates/consensus/derivation-runner/README.md

 // Create runner with your implementations of the pipeline traits
 // let source = ...; // Your L1BatchSource implementation
 // let compressor = ...; // Your Compressor implementation
+// let executor = ...; // Your ExecutePayload implementation (or NoopExecutor for testing)
-// let mut runner = DerivationRunner::new(source, compressor, config);
+// let mut runner = DerivationRunner::new(source, compressor, executor, config);

 // Run the derivation loop
 // loop {